-‘Dragon Ball Super’ Episode 82 Recap and Review: Goku vs Toppo, Plus Jiren Hype
+‘Dragon Ball Super’ Episode 82 Recap And Review: Goku vs. Toppo, Plus Jiren Hype

 — Todd Blankenship (@Herms98) March 19, 2017

 During the beginning of the battle, Mr. Satan asked Goku to finish Toppo off quickly, but Gohan and his father immediately shot the idea down, since Toppo was far too strong for Goku to dominate quickly.
-Gohan, for his part, was humorously gravitating towards Toppo’s ideas, poses and speeches, most likely caused by his alter ego, the Great Saiyaman.
+Gohan, for his part, was humorously gravitating towards Toppo’s ideas, poses, and speeches, most likely caused by his alter ego, the Great Saiyaman.

 As the match began, it became apparent that Goku and Toppo are both around the same level, with each fighter exchanging blows.
 Goku was in regular Super Saiyan form, and Toppo was able to keep up without any effort.
 After getting his arm dislocated, Goku realized that Toppo’s gigantic arms and hands are there for powerful grappling moves.
 The Saiyan then decided to take the battle to the sky.